Kurt Daluege: Personal life

 On 16 October 1926, Daluege married Käthe Schwarz (born 23 November 1901) who later became a member of the Nazi Party (member no. 118,363).
 In 1937, Daluege and his wife adopted a son.
 Afterwards, Daluege's wife bore three biological children, two sons born in 1938 and 1940 and a daughter born in 1942.

 In May 1943, Daluege became seriously ill after a massive heart attack.
 In August, he was relieved of all of his day-to-day responsibilities and spent the rest of the war living on a property in western Pomerania, given to him by Hitler.

 Arrest, trial, conviction and sentence

 In May 1945, Daluege was arrested by British troops in Lübeck and interned in Luxembourg and then at Nuremberg, where he was charged as "a major war criminal".
 In September 1946 after being extradited to Czechoslovakia, he was tried for his many crimes against humanity committed in the Protectorate of Bohemia and Moravia.
 Throughout his trial, Daluege was unrepentant, claiming he was beloved by "three million policemen", only following Hitler's orders, and had a clear conscience.
 He was convicted on all charges and sentenced to death on 23 October 1946.
-Daluege was hanged in Pankrác prison in Prague on 24 October 1946.
+Daluege was hanged in Pankrác Prison in Prague on 24 October 1946.
+He is buried in an unmarked grave at the Ďáblice Cemetery in Prague.